About

 Explore goal 2

-goal 3
+Goal 3

-Preserve affordable housing and prevent displacement of long-standing residents
+Protect existing affordable housing and prevent displacement

 Promoting fair housing in a high-cost city also means supporting New Yorkers who want to stay in their home or neighborhood, even as it changes.